A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/README.md

 Please do not hesitate to get in touch if you have any feedback on ways we can improve this repository.
 * The New Zealand PEPPOL Authority - [support@nzpeppol.govt.nz](mailto:support@nzpeppol.govt.nz)
 * The Australian Taxation Office - [e-invoicing@ato.gov.au](mailto:e-invoicing@ato.gov.au)

+## Release notes

+### Version 1.0.1 `20/11/2019`

+**Aligns to the Peppol `BIS 3.0.3` November 2019 release.**

+Release include:
+* AUNZ rule numbers should be 3 digit: e.g. AUNZ-R-XXX
+* Five rules (UBL-SR group) have been changed to GST from VAT.
+* BuyerCountry and SupplierCountry parameter fixed (affecting a list of rules for ABN and NZBN checking)
+* Fixed error message (with wrong customizationID)
+* Fixed right single quotation marks in a few error message texts that may cause encoding issue.
+* Removed rule AUNZ-R-003

+### Version 1.0.0 `18/10/2019`
+No release notes availble